Synthetixio/SIPs/content/sccp/sccp-403.md

 ## Abstract

-The liquidation ratio is the ratio at which accounts on v3 ethereum and optimism are deprecated.
+The liquidation ratio is the ratio at which accounts on v3 ethereum and optimism are liquidated.
 The SNX and debt are allocated to treasury when a liquidation is enacted.

 ## Motivation